strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 Running `make` invokes Maven for packaging Java based applications (that is, Cluster Operator, Topic Operator, etc).
 The `mvn` command can be customized by setting the `MVN_ARGS` environment variable when launching `make all`.
+For
+example:
+* `MVN_ARGS=-DskipTests make all` will compile test code, but not run unit or integration tests
+* `MVN_ARGS=-DskipITs make all` will compile test code and run unit tests, but not integration tests
-For example, `MVN_ARGS=-DskipTests make all` can be used to avoid running the unit tests and adding `-DskipITs` will skip the integration tests.
+* `MVN_ARGS=-Dmaven.test.skip=true make all` won't compile test code and won't run unit or integration tests the integration tests.

 ### Local build on Minikube